-The ideal size for a monitor mainly depends on its resolution and how far you’re sitting from the screen.
-Overall, 1920×1080 shouldn’t be used on anything larger than 24-inch, 1440p is ideal for 27-inch, and 4K is great for 27-inch to 32-inch depending on preference.
+Overall, most people find that 1920×1080 shouldn’t be used on anything larger than 25-inch; 1440p is ideal for 27-inch, and 4K is great for 27-inch to 43-inch, depending on preference.

-While some find 24-inch monitors to be the ideal size, others may think even a 27-inch display is too small.
-For most people, 32-inch monitors are too large for gaming.
-Whatever display size you prefer, you should always keep the screen resolution in mind as well.
+While some find 24-inch monitors to be the ideal size, others may think that even a 27-inch display is too small.
+For most people, monitors larger than 32 inches are too big for gaming.

-Best Monitor Size For 1080p Gaming
+Best Monitor Size For 1080p gaming

-The Full HD resolution on a 24-inch monitor results in a pixel density of roughly 91 PPI which is decent when it comes to the image details and screen real estate.
+The Full HD resolution on a 24-inch monitor results in a pixel density of roughly 91 PPI, which is decent when it comes to the image details and screen real estate.

-However, a 27-inch monitor is simply too large for 1920×1080 as you get roughly 81 PPI which makes the picture pixelated — text will be smudgy and details blurry.
+However, a 27-inch monitor is simply too big for 1920×1080 (at least to most users), as you get roughly 81 PPI, which makes the picture somewhat pixelated — text will be smudgy and details blurry.